arpeggiorpg/arpeggiorpg/README.md

   - add/remove conditions
   - add creature (from... what?)
   - remove creature (make sure to remove all references!)
+  - undo/game history
+  - ability to revert ANY effect/ability/condition in history, reversing its effect on the current state of the game.
+Imagine being able to click "x" next to any previous move in Hearthstone-style History UI.
 - Implement a basic text UI
   - allow skipping turn
   - check if targets exist